stackhpc/azimuth-llm/README.md

 - [AWQ Quantized Llama 2 70B](https://huggingface.co/TheBloke/Llama-2-70B-Chat-AWQ)
 - [Magicoder 6.7B](https://huggingface.co/ise-uiuc/Magicoder-S-DS-6.7B)

 Due to the combination of [components](##Components) used in this app, some Huggingface models may not work as expected (usually due to the way in which LangChain formats the prompt messages).
-Any errors when using new model The logs for the API pod will usually provide more information on failed requests.
+Any errors when using new model will appear in the pod logs for either the web-app deployment the backend API deployment.

 ## Components